VKS4/Python/README.md

 ## exercisesNumpy01

 Exercises to practice numpy library and work with .csv files.
+CSV file used for the exercises was in this case created locally.

 ## parallelProcesses